Sokaribo/Technical-Writing/README.md

 # Technical-Writing
 Starting a career in technical writing can be a frustrating process due to the abundance of information and misconceptions about what technical writing is and how to get started.
-This article summarises in detail the fundamentals of what you should know and consider when getting started in technical writing.
+Articles in this project summarises in details topics and projects related to technical writing.
+Articles include:
+- The Foundation of Technical Writing

+Feel free to comment, clarify and ask questions.